 Cardiomyopathy - may develop at any time but for reasons not well understood may occur during recovery phase.
-Arrange echocardiography if there are signs of cardio-respiratory problems
+Arrange echocardiography if there are signs of cardio-respiratory problems.
+Cardiac monitoring is advised.

-Stroke-like episodes - may occur at any time, frequently of sudden onset and when patient appearing to recover.
+Stroke-like episodes - may occur at any time, frequently of sudden onset and when the patient is appearing to recover.
 They often involve the basal ganglia and present as a movement disorder.